klmr/knitr-example/deseq.md

 The data used in this project is from [*Schmitt, Rudolph & al.* (Genome Res 2014)][Schmitt2014].
-We use [DESeq2][] to analyse changes of tRNA gene expression over several stages of mouse embryonic development.
+We use [DESeq2][] to analyse changes of tRNA gene expression across two tissues and several stages of mouse embryonic development.
 For a full description of the data, please refer to the above-mentioned paper.

 First look at the data
 ----------------------